evcchronicles/evcchronicles.github.io/docs/_posts/2020-12-03-EVC-Faculty-Lore.markdown

 There have been claims of an English teacher who has been teleporting multiple floors to her classes.
 Who could it be?

 # Off to Different Places
-A former Physics teacher of Pisay EVC, who was also a research advisor, apparently is now teaching in London.
+A former Physics teacher of Pisay EVC, who was also a research advisor, apparently is now in London.
 Congratulations!